SERGEI VASILIEVICH RACHMANINOFF

 DIED: March 28, 1943.
 Beverly Hills, CA

-INSTRUMENTATION: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, bass drum, cymbals, and strings
+INSTRUMENTATION: Piano solo, 2 flutes and piccolo, 2 oboes and English horn, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, triangle, military drum, snare drum, cymbals, bass drum, and strings

 Davies Symphony Hall